Iron Man review, Iron Man photos, trailer, images

 W

 hen Marvel first announced they would be opening their own movie studio to produce films based on pre-existing properties, it was a given that their first project – a big-screen adaptation of “Iron Man” – would be viewed under a very large microscope.
-There was a lot riding on the success of the film, and though the news of both director Jon Favreau and star Robert Downey Jr.’s involvement initially worried financers and fanboys alike, “Iron Man” has since become one of the most buzzed-about releases of the year.
-It’s a great relief, then, to discover that the movie not only lives up to the hype, but is easily one of the best superhero films ever made.
-Second only to “Batman Begins” and “Spider-Man 2,” “Iron Man” integrates the perfect balance of drama, comedy and action to deliver the first must-see blockbuster of the summer season.
+There was a lot riding on the success of the film, and though news of director Jon Favreau and star Robert Downey Jr.’s involvement initially worried financers and fanboys alike, “Iron Man” has since become one of the most buzzed-about releases of the year.

-Though the movie is arguably slower than expected, it’s actually better because of it.
+Though the movie is arguably slower than expected, it’s ultimately better because of it.
 Starting out as a slow-boiling espionage thriller, “Iron Man” eventually becomes the action blockbuster that the trailers hinted at, but not until all of the pieces are in place.
-The last thing we needed was two hours of a CG Iron Man blowing shit up, and while some might complain that there isn’t enough action spread throughout its 110-minute runtime, the story is so electric that most won’t even notice.
-In fact, the big finale is probably the tamest part of the entire film, and though Favreau uses practical effects as often as possible (which in turn helps keep the story grounded in reality), the CG-powered sequences still need a little work.
+The last thing we needed was two hours of a computer-generated Iron Man blowing shit up, and while some might complain that there isn’t enough action spread throughout its 110-minute runtime, the story is so electric that most won’t even notice.
+In fact, the big finale is probably the tamest part of the entire film, and though Favreau uses practical effects as often as possible (which in turn helps keep the story grounded in reality), the CG-fueled sequences still need a little work.

 For all the talk about how origin movies can sometimes be the deadly knockout to comic book franchises, the story behind “Iron Man” is so rich and complex that Favreau is going to have a near-impossible task of outdoing himself with the inevitable sequel.
 And there will be a sequel, because much like “Batman Begins,” “Iron Man” delivers such an amazing first chapter that the story practically demands to be continued.
-Iron Man may be considered second-tier in the Marvel universe, but he has a wealth of stories that can be used to fuel an entire trilogy of films and more, and if future installments are even remotely as entertaining as the first outing, you can count on “Iron Man” becoming the next comic book king of the box office.
+Iron Man may be considered second-tier in the Marvel universe, but he has a wealth of stories that can be used to fuel an entire trilogy of films and more.
+And if future installments are even remotely as entertaining as the first outing, you can count on “Iron Man” becoming the next comic book king of the box office.

 Photo Gallery